When is the ideal time to order a wedding artbox?

-Additional custom retinue figures – e.g. bridesmaids – are $70 each.
+Additional custom retinue figures – e.g. bridesmaids – are from $70 each.
 Example: Alex and Amanda

-A bespoke flower canopy (Chuppah) is an additional $450.
+A bespoke flower canopy (Chuppah) is from an additional $450.
 Example Katharine and Dan.

 I am happy to discuss any other special requests you have eg a vintage car, a winter wonderland scene, and quote prices.

-Express commissions (less than 4 week turnaround) add $150.
+Express commissions (less than 4 week turnaround) fee starts at $300.